concord-consortium/docker-volume-sync/README.md

 ### Without Waiting

-If you can't modify the containers using the synced volume to wait for the port, then you won't want to add the docker-volume-sync service to your app's docker compose file.
+If you can't modify the containers using the synced volume to wait for the port, then you shouldn't add the docker-volume-sync service to your app's docker compose file.
 Instead you should run it separately.
 Then you should manually wait for the first sync to complete before starting any containers using the synced volume.